arcan1s/ahriman/docs/configuration.md

 ## `sign:*` groups

 Settings for signing packages or repository.
-Group name must refer to architecture, e.g. it should be `sign:x86_64` for x86_64 architecture.
+Group name can refer to architecture, e.g. `sign:x86_64` can be used for x86_64 architecture specific settings.

 * `target` - configuration flag to enable signing, space separated list of strings, required.
 Allowed values are `package` (sign each package separately), `repository` (sign repository database file).
 * `key` - default PGP key, string, required.
 This key will also be used for database signing if enabled.